PhD Studentship Available

 Joining the Dixon Group

-Any available fully-funded post-doc positions will be advertised in the usual way when the grant is secured.
+Any available fully-funded post-doc positions will be advertised here when the grant is secured.
 However, the group has enjoyed significant success over the past five years attracting funding for Research Fellows and Scholars (via applications to the EU or Home funding agencies and charities).
-If you are keen to apply for Fellowships to work within our group, are from any country in the world and have an impressive CV and research output record, then DJD is waiting for you to make contact.
+If you are keen to apply for Fellowships to work within our group and have an impressive CV and research output record, then DJD is waiting for you to make contact.
 Full assistance in crafting a high class application for the fellowship will be given.

 D. Phil Students